rushabhjhaveri/HackerRank-Java/README.md

 # HackerRank-Java
-Solutions to the Java track on HackerRank.
+My solutions to the Java track on HackerRank.